Gender inequality in Bangladesh: Employment

 Labor force participation for females has been driven primarily by the growth of approved export industry jobs in textiles and the spread of micro financing operations by NGOs including the Grameen Bank.
 Women's participation in high skill, managerial, and government executive positions have increased only to a limited extent.
 Income inequalities between women and men are still existent in Bangladesh.
 The 2012 Human Development Report shows that in the small business sector, for every dollar earned by a male, women make 12 cents in comparison.
 Over time, however, gender earning gaps have decreased in favour of women.
+Despite the changes that have come with the demand for women in the export industry, women are generally unseen outside the domestic sphere.
+This is especially true in rural Bangladesh.
+While labour force increase has accounted for higher percentages for females than males, terms of equality are measured in various areas beyond employment.
+Their status and position is also measured in terms of education, income, assets, health, and the role they play in the family and in society.
+These characteristics are representative of the amount of political power and social prestige a woman is accorded and thus the extent to which she can influence decision-making within the home and in the community.